Here is the BLACKLIST with transphobic unfriendly venues!

 If you want your venue not to be blacklisted anymore: invite me and show me how transfriendly you are.
 Or ask me about ‘houserules‘ – I am glad to help you with that!

 I hope it’s not a problem this whole page is in English.
 I need to reach as broad an audience as possible and lots of genderqueers I know do not speak Dutch.

 Also contains events that have been deleted from the golden list, because they’ve become too mainstream, lack diversity, misunderstand microaggressions, or whatever.

--The anti-butch atmosphere mentioned further more below also seems to be the case for this event: BiCurious-Ladiesnight – but I am hoping to hear reports from (trans)women who went there.
+– The anti-butch atmosphere mentioned further more below also seems to be the case for the event BiCurious-Ladiesnight which was later renamed “girl on girl secrets” and is now named GirlsonGirl Ladiesnight – I am hoping to hear reports from (trans)women who went there.
 Let me know how queerfriendly they are!
-Their promotion material does not look promising…
+Their promotion material does not look diversityfriendly or promising.

 -Flirtation, see: Let’s be open.

 –‘HIPSTER’ VENUES IN GENERAL.
 As I said in the Golden List, I am not against hipsters as a group, I think I would probably be one myself if I had the money.
 What I don’t like is the disappearance of squats and their replacement with hip venues that use the squatting and ‘Berlin’ aesthetics but sell coffee for 8 euros.

 These are examples of places that seem nice and creatively playful on first sight, but it turns out their ‘alternative’ look is only skin deep pretence while serving a questionably arrogant crowd: